-Although this product claims to boost energy and the recovery process, it is best to try and do so naturally.
-According to Dr. Dugarte, “…this can often be done with little more than some mild caffeine (coffee, tea) + fruit prior to a workout, followed by lean protein and complex carbs afterwards.”
+Although this product claims to boost energy and the recovery process, it is best to do so naturally.
+According to Dr. Dugarte, “…this can often be done with little more than some mild caffeine (coffee, tea) + fruit before a workout, followed by lean protein and complex carbs afterward.”

-Additionally, if you have consistent energy and recovery issues, it is best you consult with your physician to discuss other, safer options.
+Additionally, if you have consistent energy and recovery issues, you should consult with your physician to discuss other, safer options.

 According to Dr. Anthony Dugarte, ” This blend of ingredients seems to be far superior to other sugary and stimulant rich products that were compared in this review.
 I am not a proponent of these types of energy drinks.”

 Ginger contains certain chemicals that help with nausea.
 These work initially in the intestines and stomach.
 They can also work in the brain and nervous system, controlling nausea.

 Since it is an anti-inflammatory, it is primarily used with stomach problems such as morning sickness and diarrhea.

 It can help with loss of appetite and more.

 It is an herb present in various supplements.
 It can stimulate the mental and physical activity of people who feel weak and lethargic all the time.
 Its intake results in sharper cognitive function and better quality of life.

 It is an anti-oxidant, which helps harness the free radicals from the body.

 Simultaneously, it helps boost metabolic rate, thus assuring energy generation that maintains optimal stamina and enhances focus.